APPENDICES

 One of the Chiasson families who came to Louisiana from France in 1785 chose to go to the Opelousas District, creating a third center of family settlement:

-Basile, son of Pierre Chiasson and Catherine Bourgeois, born at Pointe Beauséjour, Chignecto, in c1749, went to Île St.-Jean in the early 1750s with his family and was deported with there to Cherbourg, France, in 1758-59.
+Basile, son of Pierre Chiasson and Catherine Bourgeois, born at Pointe Beauséjour, Chignecto, in c1749, went to Île St.-Jean in the early 1750s with his family and was deported with them to Cherbourg, France, in 1758-59.
 He married fellow Acadian Monique Comeau probably at Cherbourg in c1772.
 They sailed to Louisiana aboard La Caroline, the last of the Seven Ships from France, in 1785 and chose to settle in the Opelousas District.
-Monique died soon after the family reached Louisiana, and Basile remarried to Anne-Marie, called Marie, daughter of fellow Acadian Pierre Thibodeaux and widow of L'Ange Bourg, at Opelousas in July 1789; Marie was a sister of Pierre-Cyrille Thibodeaux, who married Basile's daughter Anne-Adélaïde by his first wife in June 1790.
+Monique died soon after the family reached Louisiana, and Basile remarried to Anne-Marie, called Marie, daughter of fellow Acadians Pierre Thibodeaux and Françoise Sonnier, widow of L'ange Bourg, and sister of one of his daughter's husband, at Opelousas in July 1789; Marie was a sister of Pierre-Cyrille Thibodeaux, who married Basile's daughter Anne-Adélaïde by his first wife in June 1790.
 Basile's daughters by his second wife married into the Cormier, Doucet, Dugas, Petit dit Parrain, and Richard families.
-Basile's succession record was filed at the Opelousas courthouse in March 1808.
+Basile's succession was filed at the Opelousas courthouse in March 1808.
 Only half of his six sons married, and two of them had no sons of their own, but the fifth son, Louis, who married twice, carried on the line in what became Lafayette Parish.

 1